Commercial MEP Engineering Design Services Across All 50 States

 osha.gov →Why Design-Build Delivers Better MEP Outcomes

-According to the Design-Build Institute of America, design-build projects are delivered 33% faster than design-bid-build with 6% less cost growth.
-For MEP-intensive projects — where field coordination conflicts are the largest source of change orders — the integrated approach is especially valuable.
+According to the Design-Build Institute of America, design-build projects are delivered 33 percent faster than design-bid-build with 6 percent less cost growth.
+For MEP-intensive projects, where field coordination conflicts are the largest source of change orders, the integrated approach is especially valuable.

 TCG’s preconstruction services provide real-time cost feedback on MEP system options during design, allowing owners to make informed decisions about first cost versus lifecycle operating cost.
-For more on delivery method trade-offs, see our analysis of cost-plus, GMP, and lump-sum delivery and what design-build contractors actually do.
+For more on delivery method trade-offs, see our analysis of cost-plus, GMP, and lump-sum delivery, our comparison of design-build vs CM-at-risk vs design-bid-build, and what design-build contractors actually do.

 MEP Engineering Case Studies